sims-bit/Milestone-Project-One.github.io/README.md

 - Colorhunt.co
 - Dev Tools

 #### Testing
 The site was put through W3C HTML & CSS validator.
 I acquired user testing for the site.
-The site was tested on various screen sizes through Dev Tools to ensure website responsiveness across a variety of .
+The site was tested on various screen sizes through Dev Tools to ensure website responsiveness across a variety of.

 #### Manual Testing
 - Testing the anchored images on the landing page of the site to